 Margaret is committed to practices that improve the learning and response capacity of organisations, groups and communities to the global, national and local environmental challenges they face.

 Dr Marina Apgar

-Marina Apgar is a Research Fellow with the Participation Research Cluster at the Institute of Development Studies based at the University of Sussex in the UK.
+Marina Apgar is a Research Fellow with the Institute of Development Studies based at the University of Sussex in the UK.
 Her research interests are informed by complexity theory and the use of participatory action research to support reflection and learning in support of inclusion and poverty reduction.
 In her last role with the WorldFish Center Marina designed and built the capacity of research teams working with marginalized communities in aquatic agricultural systems in Africa, South and SouthEast Asia and the Pacific for a large multi partner CGIAR research program using a ‘Research in Development’ approach to agricultural research.
 Previously she spent 10 years working directly with indigenous peoples in Latin America on local resilience and adaptation initiatives, as well as linking to international policy processes as part of a global indigenous climate change assessment initiative that engaged with the UNFCCC.
 She is passionate about understanding and facilitating the creative space between research processes and development outcomes, through engaging in complex adaptive systems to support reflection, learning and emergence.

 Dr Shaun Ogilvie